Prosecution of Donald Trump in New York: Hearing

 An appeal of the conviction would first be heard by the New York State Supreme Court, Appellate Division, First Department.

 Appeal

 On January 29, 2025, Trump, now represented by Sullivan & Cromwell, filed a notice of appeal to the First Department.
 On October 27, Trump formally asked the First Department to overturn his conviction.
+In July 2026, the Manhattan district attorney filed a motion asking the appellate court to reject Trump's appeal, arguing that paying an adult film star to keep quiet was unofficial, nonpresidential conduct.